torvalds/linux/Documentation/scheduler/sched-stats.rst

         load did not require balancing when the cpu was just becoming idle
     25) # of times in this domain sched_balance_rq() tried to move one or more tasks and failed, when the cpu was just becoming idle
-    26) Total imbalance in load when the cpu was just becoming idle
+    26) Total imbalance in load in this domain when the cpu was just becoming idle
-    27) Total imbalance in utilization when the cpu was just becoming idle
+    27) Total imbalance in utilization in this domain when the cpu was just becoming idle
-    28) Total imbalance in number of tasks when the cpu was just becoming idle
+    28) Total imbalance in number of tasks in this domain when the cpu was just becoming idle
-    29) Total imbalance due to misfit tasks when the cpu was just becoming idle
+    29) Total imbalance due to misfit tasks in this domain when the cpu was just becoming idle
-    30) # of times in this domain pull_task() was called when newly idle
+    30) # of times in this domain detach_task() was called when newly idle
-    31) # of times in this domain pull_task() was called even though the target task was cache-hot when just becoming idle
+    31) # of times in this domain detach_task() was called even though the target task was cache-hot when just becoming idle
     32) # of times in this domain sched_balance_rq() was called but did not find a busier queue while the cpu was just becoming idle